z-purr/x402-api-gateway/README.md

 ## Next Steps

+- Replace the example OpenAI service with your own API logic
 - Implement request queuing for high volume
 - Add support for different payment tiers
 - Create a web client interface